BU-EC500-SP15/cloud-recover/README.md

 ### S3 Storage ###

 We use a master bucket in S3 to hold all of our client backups, `reclo-client-backups`.
 Backups for each client are grouped into folders named using each clients unique ID.
-Create this bucket in S3 and give your API server permission to access it.
+We also use a bucket to hold all of our imported instances (recovered from client backups), `reclo-imported-vms`.
+Create these buckets in S3 and give your API server permission to access them.

 ### RDS MySQL Database ###